CJ Baker is a published writer who wrote the novel and started the companion podcast An Epic Soundtrack To A Mundane Existence.

 He made the following statement about the influence of Burning Farm on him: "Eventually, after a week of listening to it every day, I started crying.
 That's how much it affected me.
 I just couldn't believe that three people from a totally different culture could write songs as good as those".

-November 24-December 11th, 1991 Shonen Knife was an opening act for Nirvana during their UK tour.
+From November 24 through December 11, 1991, Shonen Knife was an opening act for Nirvana during their UK tour.

 Concerning the Last Sessions Volume 1, Cobain made the following statement: "They happened when this guy who'd been following his career for a few years caught him on a two-track tape recorder one night when they were hanging out at this hotel.
 It's just really cool.
 I hope that my songs approximate that honesty.
 That's what I strive for.
 He was like the first punk rocker: he'd get into town, walk into an all-white bar, try to have a drink, get beat up and then go to jail because of it.
 So it's really cool to hear this music, especially the air of the recordings themselves, because it's so eerie to hear it on this crackly two-track".

 Volume 1 was originally released on Vinyl in 1953.
-In September 25, 1994, the Complete Lead Belly's Last Sessions was released as a four disc box set.
+On September 25, 1994, the Complete Lead Belly's Last Sessions was released as a four-disc box set.

-Also concerning Nirvana and hip hop, Kurt Cobain (along with his fellow band mates David Grohl & Krist Novoselic) was actually nominated posthumously for best rap song at the 2014 Grammy Awards.
+Also concerning Nirvana and hip hop, Kurt Cobain (along with his fellow bandmates David Grohl and Krist Novoselic) was actually nominated posthumously for best rap song at the 2014 Grammy Awards.
 Cobain got co-writing credit for Jay-Z's "Holy Grail" because it contained elements of "Smells Like Teen Spirit".

 Nirvana ended up covering two songs off of Is This Real?
 "Return of the Rat" they recorded for the 1992 tribute album Eight Songs for Greg Sage and the Wipers.
 "D-7" was recorded as the b-side of the UK version of "Lithium" and it appeared on the 1992 Hormoaning EP.
 A live version of "D-7" also appeared on the 2009 CD/DVD release of Live at Reading.